 Babel is an advanced USB-CAN and UART-CAN adapter designed for use with UAVCAN and other CAN bus protocols.
-It can be used either as a complete standalone tool, as a development platform for UAVCAN-centered applications, or as an OEM component in larger systems.
+It can be used either as a complete standalone tool, as a development platform for UAVCAN-centric applications, or as an OEM component in larger systems.

 - General-purpose USB-CAN or UART-CAN adapter.

 Babel is primarily intended for UAVCAN applications, although other CAN bus protocols are supported equally well.
 We recommend the UAVCAN GUI Tool for use with Babel; however, there is a wide selection of software products that can talk with SLCAN adapters and therefore are compatible with Babel too.

 - Low latency.
 The overall latency between the USB port on the host system and the CAN bus is under 1 millisecond.

 - High throughput.
 The device handles over 5000 frames per second in either direction continuously.